santshvm/QuizWebApp/README.md

 <img width="1438" alt="Screenshot 2022-05-23 at 3 22 53 PM" src="https://user-images.githubusercontent.com/70855191/169794022-3e5f2a06-e238-4b9c-8987-40ec16954ae9.png">

 <br>
-->After creating the game page layout, add some functionality and business logic using JavaScript.
+->After creating the game page layout, added some functionality and business logic using JavaScript.
 Now, it's displaying a the questions randomly from the hardcoded question array. (fileName: game.js)
 <br>

 ### Screenshot
 <img width="1440" alt="Screenshot 2022-05-23 at 4 05 13 PM" src="https://user-images.githubusercontent.com/70855191/169801350-db7c7441-4e70-4104-8333-14302a097b67.png">
 <br>

-->Add an click event listener and added feedback mechanim for the choice selected.
+->Added an click event listener and added feedback mechanim for the choice selected.
 If the choice selected corresponds to the correct answer to the quesion, the background-color of the choice changes to green else it changes to red for incorrect answers. (fileName: game.js)
 <br>

 ## Demo